Mozenn/portfolio-app/posts/spring-boot-cli-bootstrap.md

 Before generating anything, we need to install the Spring CLI on our machine.

-For that, you can check out Spring official documentation [https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html#getting-started.installing.cli](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html#getting-started.installing.cli).
+For that, you can check out [Spring official documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html#getting-started.installing.cli).

 It shows how to install the CLI manually or by using sdkman.
 Do as you want, but I strongly advise you to use sdkman!